RaidPRDev/3dmediaexplorer/README.md

 # 3dmediaexplorer
-Backbone component that runs 3D scenes with hotspots.
-Using three.js as 3D engine.
+Backbone component that runs 3D(FBX) scenes with hotspots.
+Using [three.js](https://threejs.org/) as its core 3D engine.

 ## Purpose